-Palio is another Italian themed market square where you can get a little shopping done.
-Entrance is free and you will be amazed by the details they tried to replicate for an immersive out of the country experience.
+Palio is another Italian-themed market square where you can get a little shopping done.
+Entrance is free and you will be amazed by the details they tried to replicate for an immersive out-of-the-country experience.
 From the architecture of the buildings to the stone cobbled streets, they even had accordion music playing in the speakers, throughout the streets!

 – PB Wine Valley:

-Start the day early the morning and hop on the 9 AM Winery tour at PB Wine Valley, a 350-hectare vineyard and the largest in Khao Yai.
-At 350 metres above sea-level, the conditions are perfect for growing certain varieties of wine grapes as well as many seasonal fruits you can find here.
+Start the day early in the morning and hop on the 9 AM Winery tour at PB Wine Valley, a 350-hectare vineyard and the largest in Khao Yai.
+At 350 metres above sea level, the conditions are perfect for growing certain varieties of wine grapes as well as many seasonal fruits you can find here.
 The tour brings you through vineyards, the wine factory and of course, to taste some wine.
 Kids, as well as those who aren’t up for alcohol, can ask for a full glass of 100% Shiraz Grape juice instead.

 – Farm Chokchai: